ZhaoJK/pycyto/2_draw_gate_interactively.md

 Open powershell in Windows
 1. define alias: "new-alias grep findstr", "grep" means "findstr" in fellowing cmd.

-2. In base env, we update nodejs by "conda install nodejs". nodejs version should be greater than 16 when you check with "conda list | gret nodejs"
+2. In base env, we update nodejs by "conda install -c conda-forge nodejs". nodejs version should be greater than 16 when you check with "conda list | grep nodejs"

 3. I prefer python version is 3.9, if not, "conda update -n pycyto python==3.9"